Video Production and Digital Storytelling’s Role in Communications

 - Sound design – adding sound effects, music, mixing

-- Encoding versions for different display format as well as archival versions
+- Encoding versions for different display formats as well as archival versions

 - Final QA